alexbenanti/Breast-Cancer-Segmentation-Final-Project/README.md

 Transfer_Learning: Ronan Manvelian

 - This file slightly refactors the code Alex T. wrote and performs five different transfer learning methodologies that involve the freezing and fine-tuning of entire layers, as well as specific layer parameters, of our DeepLabV3 model.
-The transfer learning learning results should be easily obtainable by simply running the commands in the notebook cells.
+The transfer learning results should be easily obtainable by simply running the commands in the notebook cells.